khawajamechatronics/ASIControllerPyInterface/README.md

 ## Getting the sources

-This porject uses git repository, thus before building the project ,do the following step
+This project uses git repository, thus before building the project ,do the following step

 * **Clone the main project:**